nilsmartel/string/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     case          Transform upper- or lowercase
-    chars       Prints all chars on separate lines distinct    Output the set of input strings without repetitions, in order help        Prints this message or the help of the given subcommand(s) length      Returns the length the input string line        Pick a single line by linenumber map         Maps each line of input to a given command replace     Replace all matching words
+    chars         Prints all chars on separate lines distinct      Output the set of input strings without repetitions, in order help          Prints this message or the help of the given subcommand(s) interleave    Interleave input and only print every nth line length        Returns the length the input string line          Pick a single line by linenumber map           Maps each line of input to a given command replace       Replace all matching words
     reverse       Reverse order of lines
     split         Split up a string by a separator and print the parts on separate lines substr        Extract a part of a given string template      Useful for templating, replace sections of input with the output of a shell command or script trim          Trim whitespace on lines and ignore empty ones

 ```